5afe/safe/spec/replace_browser_extension/03_external_communication.rst

 * **Method:** eth_getBalance_
 * **Parameters:**

-  - address of the safe as a hex-encoded UInt160 (see Solidity ABI)
+  - address of the Safe as a hex-encoded UInt160 (see Solidity ABI)
   - blockchain's block identifier: ``latest``

 * **Returns:** ``uint256`` - Solidity ABI-encoded balance in Wei